Data Access

 }

-This setup puts you in sync with what Spring Boot does for you by default, except that a dedicated connection pool is chosen (in code) and its settings are exposed in the app.datasource.configuration sub namespace.
-Because DataSourceProperties is taking care of the url/jdbcUrl translation for you, you can configure it as follows:
+This setup is equivalent to what Spring Boot does for you by default, except that the pool’s type is specified in code and its settings are exposed as app.datasource.configuration.* properties.
+DataSourceProperties takes care of the url to jdbc-url translation, so you can configure it as follows:

 • Properties